Skip to content

 • If you wish to make use of the new supported features, edit the Neptune Helm chart accordingly before upgrading.

-Before upgrading, create a snapshot of any persistent volume or database that you provide for Neptune.
+• Prepare a back-up of your Neptune deployment before upgrading.
+This means creating a snapshot of any persistent volume or database that you provide for Neptune.

-A typical upgrade takes from a few minutes minutes to an hour, depending on your internet connection speed.
+A typical upgrade takes from a few minutes to an hour, depending on your internet connection speed.
+Upgrades are usually imperceptible to the end users (the data scientists running model-training experiments).
+However:

 • The Neptune app may be unavailable for some time.
 This risk is mitigated on the Neptune client side: If the Neptune server is unavailable, started runs switch to offline mode and the logged metadata is stored on the local disk.
 The data can be later manually uploaded using the neptune sync CLI command.